bsgriggs/mendix-controllable-tab-container/README.md

 ## Usage
 ![tabs-static](https://github.com/bsgriggs/mendix-controllable-tab-container/blob/media/tabs-static.png)
 1. If you need to have the tab container controlled by another object, set the Default Tab Index.
 The first tab is index 0.
-When the default tab index is changed by another widget (like a button), the tab container will automatically update.
+When the default tab index is changed by another widget (like a button), the tab container will automatically update, but the tab container **will not automitcally update the parent's attribute**.
+In this case, you will need to use On Click actions.
 2. Decide whether you need to have a static list of tabs or a dynamic list based on data source.

 #### Static